ekoontz/hsk/README.md

 * A Job (created by <tt>(Tool.)</tt>
 * An input directory (<tt>file:///..</tt>, <tt>hdfs://..</tt>, ..)
-* An output directory (same as with input directory).
+* An output directory (same options for filesystem scheme apply as with input directory).

 #### Run in standalone mode